The Value of Corporate Branding for Nonprofits

 Today, more than ever, supporters of the nonprofit sector — just as they are of the consumer market — are much more aware of brands.
 They are making more informed choices based on them.
 Arguably, having an effective corporate brand and identity in place can give an organization (be they nonprofit or commercial) the edge over its competition.

 Some charities, however, choose not to spend money on branding.
-They’ll accept a volunteer’s (though well intentioned, often amateurish) concept.
-Or, they might deliberately choose a basic identity to make a point about avoiding unnecessary cost outside their core work.
-But Pharoah warns, this is a dangerous strategy, especially for those looking to expand.
+They’ll accept a volunteer’s (though well-intentioned, often amateurish) concept.
+Or, they might deliberately choose a basic identity to make a point about avoiding unnecessary costs outside their core work.
+But Pharoah warns this is a dangerous strategy, especially for those looking to expand.
 And as a charity has no product to sell, its brand is all it has to work with.
 “With charities that have been going for such a long time, often what the charities stood for has got lost, there is no strong brand, there is no consistent message, and there is nothing to hang it on.”

 Further agreement is made in the UK.
 According to a recent marketing report, increasing numbers of non-profit organizations are looking towards branding and marketing in an attempt to increase their donations and raise awareness.

-Its fundraising income has increased to £141m ($214m) in 2011 up from £97m ($147m) in 2006 and it has been able to help 65 per cent more people suffering with cancer as a result of investing in its brand and marketing, the report adds.
+Its fundraising income increased to £141m ($214m) in 2011 up from £97m ($147m) in 2006 and it has been able to help 65 percent more people suffering from cancer as a result of investing in its brand and marketing, the report adds.

-Blind Veterans UK, which rebranded from St Dunstan’s, has seen a 31 per cent uplift in response rates to direct mail and a 38 per cent increase in likelihood that the public would consider supporting the charity since the rebrand”.
+Blind Veterans UK, which rebranded from St Dunstan’s, has seen a 31 percent uplift in response rates to direct mail and a 38 percent increase in the likelihood that the public would consider supporting the charity since the rebrand”.

-To summarize, having a memorable, well designed logo backed up by a strong core message, a consistent identity which clearly reflects the aims and personality behind an organization can go a long way to helping any organization stand out amongst an ever increasing and brand savvy crowd.
+To summarize, having a memorable, well-designed logo backed up by a strong core message, and a consistent identity that clearly reflects the aims and personality behind an organization can go a long way to helping any organization stand out amongst an ever-increasing and brand-savvy crowd.